misterfish/stick/README.md

 	)

 `lets` expects each line to be a function.
 The first line is called with no argument.
 The result (1) is passed as the argument to (2).
-(1) and the result of (2) are passed as the arguments to (3), and so on.
-The result of the last function is the result of the expression.
+The result of (1) and the result of (2) are passed as the arguments to (3), and so on.
+The result of the expression is the result of the last function.

 (For now, there can be up to 6 lines.
 See below for a generic version).